Home » Blog » Destinations » Best Things To Do In New Zealand’s North Island

 What looks solely like lush green hills actually keeps a secret underneath.
 In Waitomo, a labyrinth of caves, sinkholes and underground rivers are waiting to be explored.

-Join a walking to boat-tour and marvel at the stalactites growing down from the ceiling and the stalagmites growing up from the bottom of the cave.
+The real highlight here is the galaxies of native glow worms that illuminate the caves.
+Join a boat tour and marvel at the stalactites growing down from the ceiling and the stalagmites growing up from the bottom of the cave.

 If you'd like to visit New Zealand's North Island but planning it all on your own is overwhelming, consider joining a group tour so you can sit back and really discover the adventurous side and cultural richness of New Zealand.